Yemmy22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #1-who_am_i: Prints effective name of the cuurent user
 #2-groups: The script prints all groups of the current user
 #3-new_owner: The script changes the ownner of the file 'hello' to the user 'betty'
+#4-empty: The script creates an empty file called hello